skttl/konstrukt-documentation/api/context-apps.md

 #### **AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, Lambda fkFieldExpression, string nameSingular, string namePlural, string description, Lambda collectionConfig = null) : KonstruktContextAppConfigBuilder**

-Adds a collection to the current tree with the given names and description and default icons.
+Adds a collection to the current contect app with the given names and description and default icons.
 An ID property accessor expression is required so that Konstrukt knows which property is the ID property.
 A foreign key property accessor is also required so that Konstrukt knows which property holds the Umbraco nodes UDI value.
 See the [Collections API documentation](collections.md) for more info.

 ```csharp
 // Example